 Students will acquire 45 to 60 hours of clinical experience in both assessment and intervention in the areas of acquired neurogenic communication disorders as well as in phonology, language disorders of children, fluency, autism spectrum disorders, and acquired neurogenic communication disorders.
 Clinical contact will include linguistically and culturally diverse populations across the life-span in a variety of settings.

-Grade Type: Letter Grade Fee: Additional fee Prerequisite(s): CDS 510, 542, and 552 voice across the lifespan and in diverse populations.
-Grade Type: Letter Grade
+Fee: Additional fee

+Prerequisite(s): CDS 510, 542, and 552

 CDS 565 - Voice and Resonance Disorders